WordPress - Heartbeat

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { wp_deregister_script('heartbeat'); }

-The Heartbeat API enables users to customize every moment of a visitors experience on their site.
+The Heartbeat API enables users to customize every moment of a visitor's experience on their site.
 This includes the ability to use behind the scene server tasks to disable or enable a notice on the screen anytime a value in the database changes.
-If you do not want to lose this functionality, but still need to trim down the resources your script is using, click the link above and code to disable the API on your Dashboard only will be provided to you.
+If you do not want to lose this functionality but still need to trim down the resources your script is using, add the code below to disable the API on your Dashboard only.

 Add the following code into your functions.php file: